replikation/What_the_Phage/README.md

 ## What is this Repo?

-* an attempt to stream line the useage of various phage identification and prediction tools
+* an attempt to streamline the usage of various phage identification and prediction tools
 * the main focus is stability an data filtering / analysis for the user

 ## The following Phage-Tools are currently included